Tart Cherry Mead

 Steps

-The honey was dissolved the honey in heated water as it was heavily crystalized, and filtered tap water was added to make a final volume of 3.5 gallons.
+The honey was dissolved the honey in heated water as it was heavily crystallized, and filtered tap water was added to make a final volume of 3.5 gallons.

-100ml of 50c water was used to disolve 3.8g of Fermaid GoFerm.
+100ml of 50c water was used to dissolve 3.8g of Fermaid GoFerm.
 Yeast was added to the mixture after its temperature dropped below 40C.

 The yeast/nutrient slurry was pitched and then I heavily aerated the must.